04 Jan Breathing and its impact on our health.

 Some people find that concentrating on their breath actually provokes panic and hyperventilation.
 If this happens to you, look for another way to relax.

 There are different breathing techniques to bring about relaxation.
 In essence, the general aim is to shift from upper chest breathing to abdominal breathing.
 You will need a quiet, relaxed environment where you won’t be disturbed for 10 to 20 minutes.
 Set an alarm if you don’t want to lose track of time.

 Sit comfortably and raise your ribcage to expand your chest.
 Place one hand on your chest and the other on your abdomen.
 Take notice of how your upper chest and abdomen are moving while you breathe.
 Concentrate on your breath and try to gently breathe in and out through the nose.
 Your upper chest and stomach should be still, allowing the diaphragm to work more efficiently with your abdomen rather than your chest.

 With each breath, allow any tension in your body to slip away.
 Once you are breathing slowly and with your abdomen, sit quietly and enjoy the sensation of physical relaxation.

 Being as stress-free as possible is our main aim, as this affects our whole lives even down to how well we absorb our food.
+If you’re new to breathing technique, this 5-minute breathing protocol video will help you focus for your day ahead, watch this video to begin.
 If you need more help in this area please reach out to one of our amazing coaches.